NCorp-group/cepto_web_app/README.md

 # CEPTO Web Application
 Clone this repository to your machine.
 Then go to the repository dirctory on your mahcine in a terminal.
-If you don't already have 'node.js' and 'npm' installed, you'll need that first.
+If you don't already have `node.js` and `npm` installed, you'll need that first.
 You can find documentation here [nodejs.org](nodejs.org).

 To install all dependencies run
 ```